nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - At least one KEYWORD must be given.
 - This command does not support partial words, e.g., `findDecks program` will not return the same list of decks as `findDecks programming`, despite `program` being a partial word of `programming`.
 - Keywords are case-insensitive. `findDecks programming` and `findDecks PROGRAMMING` will return the same filtered decks.
+- Deck names matching at least one keyword will be returned (i.e. `OR` search).

 Example:
 - `findDecks CS2103T software` filters decks whose names match keywords 'CS2103T' **or** 'software'.